Blog post written by Melavin Muthamaki Gitonga

 My orientation to HopeCore was easy since I was already conversant with most of the programs.
 I was, however, surprised by how big HopeCore had grown in size in only a year.
 The Public Health team was now a large department.
 Each day three teams go into the field for our maternal and child health and mobile clinic programs, I was assigned to join Team B, one of the three teams.

 Each team visits a school, where they conduct a mobile clinic to treat all the sick students and teachers.
 A mother and child health clinic usually runs concurrently with the mobile clinic.
 It is a very successful program and through it we have been able to reach very many people in need.
 In team B, I met very hardworking team members.
 I was amazed by how they were able to combine work and fun.
 I also met Boscow who inspired me with his supreme leadership qualities at such an early age.

-During the holidays (when the schools are closed in April, August and December) I join the teams as a community health worker.
-We visit markets to market our services as well offer free blood pressure and diabetes tests.
+During the holidays (when the schools are closed in April, August, and December) I join the teams as a community health worker.
+We visit markets to market our services as well as offer free blood pressure and diabetes tests.
 On other days during the holidays, we visit homes around Maara to offer health education and monitor if they are using the mosquito nets we distribute in the right way.
-This exercise involves filling papers and a lot of data entry work later.
+This exercise involves filing papers and a lot of data entry work later.

 Moving forward, I am looking to study more Public Health material so that people can finally stop joking that I should have studied computer science.
 It will also help me better in coming up with ideas to help improve the health of people in Maara.

-I have high hopes for Village Hopecore and am looking forward to growing together with this great organisation.
+I have high hopes for Village Hopecore and am looking forward to growing together with this great organization.